finishim/rprog_hw4/README.md

 be sorted in alphabetical order and the first hospital in that set should be chosen (i.e. if hospitals “b”, “c”, and “f” are tied for best, then hospital “b” should be returned).

-The function should use the following template. best <- function(state, outcome) {
-Read outcome data
-Check that state and outcome are valid
-Return hospital name in that state with lowest 30-day death rate }

 The function should check the validity of its arguments.
 If an invalid state value is passed to best, the function should throw an error via the stop function with the exact message “invalid state”.
 If an invalid outcome value is passed to best, the function should throw an error via the stop function with the exact